 This tutorial is called “SEO for beginners” because even if you haven’t got the slightest clue what SEO is, you’ll have very clear and easy action items that you can implement into your website right away.

-So we’ll be covering the most important things that you should know to ensure that your website is optimized for search.
+So we’ll be covering the most important things that you should know to ensure to optimize your website for search engines.

 Let’s get started.

 Put yourself in the searcher’s shoes.
 What would they be looking for and what would help them solve the query?

 When you’re picking topics, try and stick with ones that provide value to your business.

 So as a photographer, I would want to almost always showcase my work because I would be judged by my portfolio.

 As a software company, we show how our tools can help in people’s SEO process because people will buy our tools if they see how it benefits them.

 As a coffee roastery, you might show them how to make the perfect cup of coffee or an article on how to roast beans.

 I cannot emphasize enough, how much a blog can help you boost your SEO efforts.

 It’s a great way to get ahead of your competitors who have been in the game for longer than you, but they’ve been targeting only these ‘obvious’ keywords.